 If Blogger deletes a post, because of an accused DMCA violation (righteous, or spurious), you'll find the post saved as Draft.
-You can, possibly, republish the deleted post(s) - though if you don't have the DMCA Violation accusation resolved, you risk having the blog deleted as a repeat and unrepentant offender.
+You can, possibly, republish the deleted post(s) - though if you don't have the DMCA Violation accusation resolved, you risk having your Blogger account and blog deleted as a repeat and unrepentant offender.

 If you can find the content of the post, in search engine cache, you can retrieve the PostID.
 Knowing both the BlogID and the PostID, you can edit the post, and re publish it.

-Using this technique, you can recover the entire page or post, including all content and formatting - and the original URL.
-This technique won't work for un indexed blogs, or for new pages / posts, however.
-Private blogs are likely to be un indexed, also.
+Using the above technique, and substituting your blog and page / post, you can recover the entire page or post, including all content and formatting - and the original URL.
+This technique won't work for un indexed blogs, or for new pages, however.
+Private blogs are unlikely to be indexed, also.

 If search engine cache isn't available, and if the blog publishes a post feed, you can possibly subscribe to the post feed in Google Reader or a similar feed reader, and retrieve the text content of the post.
 Having the text of the missing post visible to you, you can copy and paste the content, into post editor, and Publish the post again.

 Feed content retrieval will provide text, which must be reformatted.

 Using this technique, you'll have to reformat the post content - as feed content is formatted relatively simply.
 When you publish the post, it will publish as a new post, with a new URL.